 And certainly, those are all fun things that can add to the joy of the season!
 But truly, Advent is more than just the 24 days before Christmas!

 Want to celebrate the Advent season in a more traditional way?
-I’m sharing four ways to dive into its true meaning with your kids!
+Here are five ways to dive into the true meaning of Advent with your kids!

 A traditional Advent devotional will talk about Scripture passages from the Old Testament as well as the New Testament that foretell the coming of Christ through prophecy leading up to His birth in Bethlehem in some way, shape or form.

-It may also use the liturgical Advent dates, as opposed to just December 1-25.
+It may also use the liturgical Advent dates or at the least have four weeks of devotions, as opposed to just December 1-25.
 However, as long as it talks about the real meaning of Advent, any devotional is a great choice for your family!

-Advent Calendar (Printable Banner) with Daily Advent Bible Verses
+Advent Calendar (Hanging Banner) with Daily Advent Bible Verses

 All four of our kids love to read, and reading aloud is a way that we connect as a family at the end of a busy day.

-There are several books that helps your kids understand the Advent story and how it personally relates to us even today!
+What about doing a nightly reading of a book that helps your kids understand the Advent story and how it personally relates to us even today?

 Jotham’s Journey, by Arnold Ytreeide, which we read for the first time last year, follows the story of a ten-year-old boy named Jotham as he searches for his family, encountering wise men, shepherds, and other key people in the Christmas story before he finally finds the Savior when he arrives in Bethlehem.